Learn about actual and potential costs

 Where can I purchase Loyalty Program Management Software?

-There are about 200 LPM software vendors currently operating in the United States.
-The top four LPM software vendors, Aimia, Alliance Data Systems, Connexions and TIBCO, generate about 38.0% of the market’s revenue, indicating a medium level of market share concentration.
-Moderate switching costs and moderate levels of product specialization...
+There are about 300 LPM software vendors currently operating in the United States.
+The top four LPM software vendors, Oracle, FIS, IBM and SAP, generate about 40.0% of the market's revenue, indicating a medium level of market share concentration.
+Moderate switching costs and moderate levels of product specialization lock in...
 Subscribe to learn more.

 Questions to ask potential suppliers